ai-update/ai-guides/README.md

 # 📃 Artificial Intelligence Guides

-A collection of guides on artificial intelligence technology.
+A collection of guides on artificial intelligence technology and applications.

 Curated by: